Nitrosamines

 • What is NDMA and why is it considered so dangerous?

 NDMA (N-nitrosodimethylamine) is a small nitrosamine that is one of the most potent carcinogens known by mass — a genotoxic agent that damages DNA, carcinogenic in animals at very low doses.
 IARC classifies it as Group 2A and the U.S. National Toxicology Program lists it as reasonably anticipated to be a human carcinogen.
 It became widely known when trace NDMA contamination triggered global recalls of the heartburn drug ranitidine and several blood-pressure medications.
-Peer-reviewed
+Regulatory

 • Can cleaning products create NDMA in my home?